matthew-brett/barts-setup/barts_setup.md

   interface.  **Note** — if you get a spinning icon on Switcher Studio for Display 2, and fail to connect, and you are using WIRED connections, check that the WiFi is off on the MACBOOK.
 If it was on, turn it off, and restart Switcher Studio on the IPAD.
+You'll have to go back and reconfigure the sound using the steps above, if you had to restart Switcher Studio.
+* Follow the next set of steps for both the IPHONE 12 and IPHONE 8:
+    * If WIFI:
+        * Confirm that iPhone WiFi is on, and you are connected to the "StBartholomewPrivate" WiFi network.
+    * If WIRED:
+        * Confirm that WiFi is off, the Ethernet cable is connected, and the corresponding cable has a green light on the ETHERNET SWITCH, indicating a live connection.
-* Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Switcher Interface, and select "StBiPhone12".
-Wave your hand in front of the IPHONE 12 camera to confirm you can see the live camera output in the Switcher Studio interface.
+    * Run Switcher Cast on iPhone, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA".
+    * Go to IPAD Switcher Interface, and select "StBiPhone12" (IPHONE 12) or "StBiPhone8" (IPHONE 8).
+Wave your hand in front of the iPhone camera to confirm you can see the live camera output in the Switcher Studio interface.
-* Enable IPHONE 8 — run Switcher Cast on IPHONE 8, select "sHARE THIS DEVICE", then "sHARE THIS CAMERA", go to IPAD Switcher Interface, and select "StBiPhone8".
-Wave in front of the IPHONE 8 camera to make sure it is live.

   ![Switcher video sources](images/switcher_video_sources.jpg)